substrait-io/substrait/site/docs/expressions/scalar_functions.md

 A parameterized type can either be unbounded (any type is allowed) or be bounded.
 When bounded, the function can only be bound to arguments of the types bound to.
 For example, one could declare a function `fn(Map<K,V> map) where K IN [STRING, VARCHAR(N), FIXEDCHAR(N)]` which would allow the function to accept a map argument as long as the key type is one of STRING, VARCHAR or FIXEDCHAR.
 Note, when duplicate parameter names are used in disjunct bounds options, the names will use the same bounds.
 For example, in the above map function, if one were to declare a bound such as where N IN [0..20], this limit would apply to either N parameter.

+#### Type Parameter Resolution in variadic functions

+When the last argument of a function is variadic and declares a type parameter e.g. `fn(A, B, C...)`, the C parameter can be marked as either consistent or inconsistent.
+If marked as consistent, the function can only be bound to arguments where all of the C types are the same concrete type.
+If marked as inconsistent, each unique C can be bound to a different type within the constraints of what T allows.

 ## Output Type Derivation